Need insurance leads?

 Here’s a few television insurance lead vendors I ran across on Google.
 Not sure how well they are, but at least you have a start:

-Now we have covered the “dinosaur” methods of generating insurance leads, let’s transition to discussing internet-generated insurance leads.
+Now we have covered the “dinosaur” methods of generating good insurance leads, let’s transition to discussing internet insurance leads.

-In insurance, there are 3 primary strategies to generate internet leads online.
+In insurance, there are 3 primary strategies in how to generate insurance leads online.
 They are as follows: